novemberted/qa-interview-test/README.md

 Using this test plan, test the page.
 Document any bugs you find.

 # Part 2:
 Fork this repo to your personal GitHub account.
+Note that the project uses Gradle, so you'll need to run ./gradelw eclipse or ./gradlew idea (depending on your IDE) from the project's root in order to download dependencies and build the project before importing to your IDE.
+You'll also need to install Firefox if you don't already have it.

 Write a test that does the following:

 1. Navigate to the same page as above
 2. Fill out the form
 3. Click submit
-4. Validate that you’re redirectedto the pricing page
+4. Validate that you’re redirected to the pricing page
-5. Validate that the price "$597" appears in the table
+5. Validate that the price "$5970" appears in the table

 For #5, your page class should include two methods
 * One that returns a List of the table rows as WebElements